Vitamin C and Stool Occult Blood Test: Can You Take Them Together?

 synergy

-Vitamin C is an essential cofactor for prolyl and lysyl hydroxylase, the enzymes that hydroxylate proline and lysine residues during collagen synthesis and stabilize the triple-helix structure.
-Taking collagen peptides with vitamin C supplies both the amino acid building blocks and the enzymatic cofactor required to convert them into functional new collagen.
+Vitamin C is a required cofactor for prolyl and lysyl hydroxylase, the enzymes that hydroxylate proline and lysine residues during collagen synthesis and stabilize the triple-helix structure.
+Taking collagen peptides (or gelatin) together with a source of vitamin C supplies both the amino acid building blocks and the enzymatic cofactor the body needs to assemble functional new collagen.
+This is a benign nutritional synergy, not a risk.

 Vitamin C + Iron